What is auto-enrolment? An overview

-Watch our short video to find out what’s involved, or read on for more details.
-(Length: 73 seconds)
+Watch our short video to find out what’s involved in auto-enrolment (Length: 73 seconds)

 Auto-enrolment video transcript

 If you don’t know much about auto-enrolment yet, you soon will.

 Under a new law, every employer now has to provide a workplace pension scheme for their employees.

 You’ll need to find a suitable scheme and automatically enrol eligible workers into it

 These employees will usually need to pay into their pensions.
 The government will chip in too, via tax relief, and you’ll have to contribute as well.

 Then you’ll need to keep on assessing your workforce enrolling any workers into your scheme as and when they become eligible.
 And you’ll need to communicate with them throughout – to let them know what's going on.

 If all of this sounds a bit much, the good news is there are various people who can help you out.

 You could ask a business adviser, such as a financial adviser accountant or payroll provider.
 Or you could deal with the pension provider directly.